Motion to Approve

 The Minister already has a number of questions to address.
 Do the Government have any idea how many children have been affected negatively by losing the right to legal aid?
 It would be helpful to know how many got exceptional case funding.
 I think there were a few instances of that.
 How many children may have been deported because they were unable to get legal aid?
 How many children went missing from care because they were unable to get the support they needed?
 I think those are the kinds of figures the Government need to provide to fully understand the impact the legislation had at this time.

 Does the Minister know how many separated migrant children are in local authority care, and could be expected to benefit from the change?
-I think that the noble Earl, Earl Listowel, and the right reverend Prelate the Bishop of Newcastle made very powerful points about the position of children when they turn 18.
+I think that the noble Earl, Lord Listowel, and the right reverend Prelate the Bishop of Newcastle made very powerful points about the position of children when they turn 18.
 This is a problem for any care leaver, but I think it is particularly relevant to separated migrant children.

 The Children’s Society estimates that there are 144,000 undocumented migrant children living in England and Wales.
 The Government obviously have a responsibility now to make this change known to those children.
 How is this possible?
 What plans do the Government have to ensure that those who can benefit from this change will know about it?